stampit-org/react-stamp/README.md

 );
 ```

-With all the pieces complete, we compose them together to produce the final component.
+With all of the pieces complete, we compose them together to produce the final React component.
 [CodePen](http://codepen.io/troutowicz/pen/BoZqXX?editors=001)

 ### Docs
 * [API](docs/api.md)